pranavtifr/arxiv-term/README.md

     -r, --replacement     Include Replacement papers in new -d DOWNLOAD, --download DOWNLOAD
-                            Download the pdf of the given arxiv ID -v VIEW, --view VIEW  View the details of the given arxiv ID
+                            Download the pdf of the given arxiv ID (Multiple ones should be seperated by commas) -v VIEW, --view VIEW  View the details of the given arxiv ID (Multiple ones should be seperated by commas)

 Querying will be added soon.